kubevirt/containerized-data-importer/doc/cdi-operator-olm.md

 kubectl apply -f _out/manifests/release/olm/operatorgroup.yaml
 ```
 - Install CatalogSourceConfig resource
-**Vocabulary**: _CatalogSourceConfig_ is used fto enable an operator present in the _OperatorSource_ to your cluster.
+**Vocabulary**: _CatalogSourceConfig_ is used to enable an operator present in the _OperatorSource_ to your cluster.
 Behind the scenes, it will configure an OLM CatalogSource so that the operator can then be managed by OLM.
 ```bash
 kubectl create --save-config -f _out/manifests/release/olm/k8s/cdi-catalogsource.yaml
 ```